Marcel Duchamp

 1927

 Marries Lydie Sarazin-Lavassor, the twenty-four-year-old daughter of an automotive manufacturer.
-The couple divorces by January 1928.
+The couple divorces in January 1928.

 1932

-He keeps on participating in chess tournaments in the United States and Europe and publishes a guide to endgame situations cowritten with the German chess master Vitaly Halberstadt.
+He continues participating in chess tournaments in the United States and Europe and publishes a guide to endgame situations cowritten with the German chess master Vitaly Halberstadt.

 1934